lkujaw/ast/README.md

 # AST

-This is the Advanced Software Technology (AST) toolkit, originally developed and released as free software by AT&T Research.
+This is the Advanced Software Technology (AST) toolkit, originally developed and released as [free software][1] by AT&T Research.
 It includes many tools and libraries, such as KSH, NMAKE, SFIO, VMALLOC, and VCODEX.
 It also includes more efficient replacements for many of the POSIX tools.
-It was designed to be portable across many UNIX and UNIX-like systems and also works under [UWIN on Microsoft Windows][2].
+It was designed to be portable across many UNIX and UNIX-like systems and also works under [UWIN][4] on Microsoft Windows.

 ## Improvements and New Features

-Compared to the [official AT&T repository][1], this repository features the following improvements and new features:
+Compared to the official [AT&T repository][3], this repository features the following improvements and new features:

 ### AST (General)